Cobble Hill Tunnel: Rediscovery

-Having fallen from public notice, the tunnel was rediscovered in 1980 by then 20-year-old Bob Diamond, who entered from a manhole he located at Atlantic Avenue and Court Street, crawled a distance of 70 ft underground through a filled-in section of tunnel less than 2 ft high, and located the bulkhead wall that sealed off the main portion of the tunnel.
+The tunnel fell from public notice, but it was rediscovered in 1980 by 20-year-old Bob Diamond, who entered from a manhole that he located at Atlantic Avenue and Court Street.
+He crawled a distance of 70 ft underground through a filled-in section of tunnel that was less than 2 ft high and located the bulkhead wall that sealed off the main portion of the tunnel.
 With the assistance of a Brooklyn Union Gas Company engineering crew, he then broke through the massive concrete bulkhead wall, which is several feet thick.
-Diamond thereby opened access to the main portion of the tunnel, and began to popularize the tunnel as an antiquity.
-He led tours of its interior for his Brooklyn Historic Railway Association, from 1982 until December 17, 2010, when the Department of Transportation terminated his contract, citing safety concerns.
-The tunnel has been listed on the National Register of Historic Places since 1989.
+Diamond thereby opened access to the main portion of the tunnel and began to popularize it as an antiquity.
+He led tours of its interior for his Brooklyn Historic Railway Association from 1982 until December 17, 2010, when the Department of Transportation terminated his contract citing safety concerns.

-The History Channel series Cities of the Underworld ran a segment ("New York's Secret Societies") on the tunnel in 2008.
+The History Channel series Cities of the Underworld ran a segment on "New York's Secret Societies" about the tunnel in 2008.